 - IIIA.2.1 The laboratory has the responsibility to develop its own strategies consistent with these recommendations.
 SWGDRUG recommends attention to the following key points: - IIIA.2.1.1 Sampling may be statistical or non-statistical. - IIIA.2.1.1.1 In many cases, a non-statistical approach may suffice.
 The sampling plan shall provide an adequate basis for answering questions of applicable law (e.g., Is there a drug present in the population?
-Are statutory enhancement levels satisfied by the analysis of a specified number of units?) - IIIA.2.1.1.2 If an inference about the whole population is to be drawn from a sample, then the plan shall be statistically based and limits of the inference shall be documented. - IIIA.2.2 Statistically selected units shall be analyzed to meet the SWGDRUG minimum recommendations (see Part III B Drug Identification) for forensic drug identification if statistical inferences are to be made about the whole population.
+Are statutory enhancement levels satisfied by the analysis of a specified number of units?) - IIIA.2.1.1.2 If an inference about the whole population is to be drawn from a sample, then the plan shall be either statistically based or have an appropriate statistical analysis completed and limits of the inference shall be documented. - IIIA.2.1.2 Each selected sample shall be analyzed to meet the SWGDRUG minimum recommendations for forensic drug identification (see Part III B Analytical Scheme for Identification of Drugs or Chemicals) if statistical inferences are to be made about the chemical identity of a population.